Below are brief descriptions of the various eye conditions we commonly see and treat at Eyes on the Diamond in State College.

 There are many different types of eye conditions that could be affecting your eyesight or could have long-term consequences if not treated properly or promptly.
 We list some of the more common conditions below.
-If you think you or someone in your family has one of these conditions, please contact Eyes on the Diamond in Boalsburg for an exam and recommendations.
+If you think you or someone in your family has one of these conditions, please contact Eyes on the Diamond for an exam and recommendations.

 Amblyopia (Lazy Eye)

 Lazy eye, medically known as amblyopia, is a loss or lack of development of vision, usually in one eye.
 This degenerative process usually begins with an inherited condition and appears during infancy or early childhood.
 Lazy eye needs to be diagnosed between birth and early school age since it is during this period that the brain “chooses” its visual pathway and may ignore the weaker eye permanently.

 Lazy eye is not always easy to recognize since a child with worse vision in one eye does not necessarily have lazy eye.
 Because of this, it is recommended that all children, including those with no symptoms, have a comprehensive eye examination by the age of three and sooner if there is a family history of any eye condition or disease.
 If you suspect a problem, or need to set up your child’s first eye examination, contact us to set up an appointment.

 Blepharitis is a general term for an inflammation of the eyelid and eyelashes.
 It is among the most common and stubborn eye conditions usually resulting from poor eyelid hygiene, a low-grade bacterial infection (usually staphylococcal), an allergic reaction and/or abnormalities in oil gland function.

 Like some other skin conditions, blepharitis can be controlled but not cured.
 The main goals in treating it are to reduce the amount of bacteria along the lid margin and open plugged glands.
 Contact Eyes on the Diamond to assess the severity of your problem and the best treatment method.